Bolt (web browser): Demise

-Additionally, the browser displayed a banner indicating that the service would be discontinued on the 14th of December.
-Neither the website nor the corresponding emails sent to users mentioned the possibility of a paid version.
+The browser displayed a banner indicating that the service would be discontinued on 14 December.
+From that date the browser no longer functioned.

-As of 14 December 2011, existing installations of BOLT have been rendered useless.

 Features

 The distinguishing features of the BOLT browser included split screen rendering, a patented BOLT technology in which a compressed view of the desktop style page layout was visible in the upper two thirds of the screen.
 A magnification rectangle was available for scrolling over this area.
 A magnified view of the selected area was displayed in the lower third of the screen.
 This technology enabled the user to view desktop style layouts of web pages without compromising readability on small screens.

 Bolt had several additional features.
 Tabbed browsing enabled the user to browse more than one site simultaneously.
-BOLT used cloud-based servers that could compress the data reaching the device (sometimes by as much as 24 times), resulting in faster page loads.
+BOLT used cloud-based servers that could compress the data reaching the device (sometimes as much as 24-fold), providing faster page loads and reducing the amount of data transferred; many users paid per megabyte.
 The proxy servers used by BOLT were located in the United States.
 BOLT provided a special mode for easing the view of web pages.
 A split-screen mode featured a rectangular magnifier floating over a zoomed out mini-map of the entire Web page on the top 2/3 of the screen and a magnified view of the content under the magnifier on the bottom 1/3 of the screen.
 The magnifier floating over the mini-map enabled the user to quickly find information and navigate Web sites with ease.

 BOLT enabled the user to back up favorites to the device's memory and restore them back through BOLT directly.
 Favorites to the user account could be backed up at BOLT Space and restored back regardless of device, its platform, BOLT type (BOLT or BOLT Lite) and location.
-BOLT supported HTML5 based audio and video streaming, and also supported expanded streaming flash video support.
+BOLT supported HTML media based audio and video streaming, and also supported expanded streaming flash video support.

 BOLT offered Facebook integration, an ability to post messages, links or URLs from any page displayed in BOLT directly to the Facebook account without navigating away from the currently viewed page.
 BOLT offered support for Facebook chat and other web-based chat apps.
 It also provided support for YouTube web apps, enabling the searching and viewing of videos directly in BOLT.